 Some of the best trails for birding are the Clapper Rail Trail, the Oak Mott Loop, and the Jenkins Bayou Paddling Trail.

 Before hitting the trails or going bird watching, pop into the Galveston Island State Park Nature Center.
-Inside you'll find some interactive exhibits about the plant and animal life in the park, while just outside, boardwalks lead to overlooks of the nearby ponds.
+Inside, you'll find some interactive exhibits about the local plant and animal life, while just outside, boardwalks lead to overlooks of the nearby freshwater ponds.

 Spend Time on the Sand